ashuhlee/starlit/README.md

 ### Option 2: Install from source

-For local development, contributing, or if you want an isolated installation:
+For local development or contributing:

 1. **Clone this repository**
 ```zsh